6. Submission of Proposals

 Note: The designated firm admin, typically the first person to register your firm, is the only individual authorized to update and change the firm level forms.

 For successful proposal submission, SBCs shall complete all forms online, upload their technical proposal in an acceptable format, and have the Business Official and Principal Investigator electronically endorse the proposal.
 Electronic endorsement of the proposal is handled online with no additional software requirements.
-The term “technical proposal” refers to the part of the submission as described in section 3.3.4.
+The term “technical proposal” refers to the part of the submission as described in section 3.3.4 for Phase I proposals or 3.4.4 for Phase II proposals.

 STTR: The Research Institution is required to electronically endorse the Research Agreement prior to the SBC endorsement of the completed proposal submission.